RobKnowles248/Caragh-Creates-Website/README.md

 ### Bugs discovered

-1. ### navbar-dark class overriding personal color styles used in my header
+1. ### `navbar-dark` class overriding personal color styles used in my header

-    - The color style rules I was using for the text colors normally and on hover were being overrided by the styles given in the navbar-dark class.
+    - The color style rules I was using for the text colors normally and on hover were being overrided by the styles given in the `navbar-dark` class.
-    - This was because I was styling them as "a" elements as a child of the "nav-item" class as shown below:
+    - This was because I was styling them as `a` elements as a child of the `nav-item` class as shown below:

     ![Bug 1 broken code](assets/images/bug-1-1.png)

     - I solved this by using chrome developer tools to work out exactly which chain of bootstrap classes were setting the styling and overriding that styling:

     ![Bug 1 fixed code](assets/images/bug-1-2.png)

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment